 Project schedule created using Critical Path Method or resource leveling heuristic can be compressed if activity durations or dependencies may be revised.

 The PMBOK Guide defines fast-tracking as a schedule compression technique in which activities or phases normally performed in a sequence are done in parallel for at least a portion of their duration.

-This technique increases the risk of reworks because the succeeding activities start before the works on preceding activities are completed.
+This technique increases the risk of reworks.
+Because the succeeding activities start before the works on preceding activities finish.

-Crashing is defined as a technique used to shorten the schedule duration for the lowest incremental cost by adding resources.
+Crashing is a technique used to shorten the schedule duration for the lowest incremental cost by adding resources.

 Using this technique, the scheduler identifies critical activities that can be completed earlier if additional resources were assigned.
 It means additional expenses and requires selecting those activities that provide the highest compression with the least cost.